timarenz/terraform-gcp-service-account/examples/custom-service-account/README.md

 # Create Service Account With Custom Settings

-This example shows how to create a service account to provide Lacework read-only access to a Google Cloud Organization and customizing the account with a few inputs.
+This example shows how to create a service account with no roles on a Google Cloud Platform Project to be used in conjunction with other Lacework GCP modules, customizing the account with a few inputs.

 ## Example